MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 ### Evaluate the use of concurrency

-Evaluating the use of concurrency involves assessing if asynchronous processing, multithreading, or multiprocessing can maximize resource utilization and reduce expenses.
+Evaluating the use of concurrency involves assessing whether asynchronous processing, multithreading, or multiprocessing can maximize resource utilization and reduce expenses.
 By using asynchronous processing, multithreading, or multiprocessing, you can handle more tasks with the same resources.
 However, it's crucial to ensure proper implementation to avoid additional overhead and to maintain cost-effectiveness.

-To evaluate if using concurrency is a good fit, you can follow these guidelines:
+To evaluate whether using concurrency is a good fit, you can follow these guidelines:

-- *Asynchronous processing*: Aynchronous processing allows nonblocking execution.
+- *Asynchronous processing*: Asynchronous processing allows nonblocking execution.
 For example, you can start a process and then pause it to allow a second process to finish.

   Determine the code components or operations that can be executed asynchronously.
 Identify the programming language or framework that you're using and understand the asynchronous programming model that it supports, such as `async`/`await` in .NET or promises in JavaScript.